sorenmulli/dotfiles/README.md

 `chsh -s $(which zsh)`

 Reboot for `chsh` to take effect.
-Run `antiplug` for plugin install.
+Run `zinstall` for plugin install.

 ### Python
 Installation: